belen-albeza/komik-theme/README.md

 - The "post per page" setting.
 It will only display one strip at a time in the main page.
 - Tags will not be displayed.
 - Featured post will not have a special treatment.
+- Blog cover and blog logo (_might_ be taken into account in future releases)

 Right not there is nothing to configure, besides what you can normally do.